 It's that time again: time for new sleep guidelines from the American Academy of Sleep Medicine (AASM).
 Every so often, the AASM releases recommendations for healthy child sleep; now, we have their 2016 recommendations.
 Let's take a look!
 How Much Sleep Do Babies and Toddlers Need?
 Our team looked at this area of the report first, and we were very pleased to learn that our sleep plan recommendations line up exactly with the recommended sleep totals from the AASM: Infants 4 months to 12

 We've written before about how important it is to have a consistent bedtime for your baby or toddler.
 That, plus a good bedtime routine, is generally the first step in working towards sleeping through the night, and towards creating a predictable daily sleep and feeding schedule.
-But what should that bedtime be, exactly?
-A bedtime that's too early may result in early-morning waking and screwy naps, but a too-late bedtime may make your baby overtired, which can lead to a whole host of sleep
+But what are the best bedtimes by age, exactly?
+A bedtime that's too early may result in early-morning waking and short naps, but a too-late bedtime may make your baby overtired, which can lead to a whole host of

 Holiday merriment approaches, readers!
 However you celebrate the holidays, I hope you have lots of holiday fun in store in the coming weeks.
 Speaking of holiday fun -- have you ever found yourself simultaneously blessing and cursing the holiday plans you've made?
 There's lots to enjoy this time of year, between the parties and the dinners and the special events.
 But all that enjoyment also tends to mean wacky schedules for your little ones - especially when the fun leads to late bedtimes.